hpe-dev-incubator/hpe-dev-portal/content/blog/mapping-kubernetes-services-to-hpe-ezmeral-container-platform-gateway.md

-# Mapping the exposed port to HPE Ezmeral Container Platform Gateway
+# Making the application available to users

-One more step is needed to map your application with the HPE Ezmeral Container Platform Gateway.
-You have to apply a label `hpecp.hpe.com/hpecp-internal-gateway: "true"` on your Services object.
+One more step is needed to expose your containerized application to users outside your HPE Ezmeral Runtime infrastructure.
+You can expose the Kubernetes NodePort service of your application via the HPE Ezmeral Runtime gateway by setting up a port mapping.
+You have to apply a label `hpecp.hpe.com/hpecp-internal-gateway: "true"` on your NodePort Service object.
 You can do that by adding one line in your YAML files or run `label` command.
-The label generates a service port on the Gateway host.
+The label generates a service port on the gateway host.

+> Note:
+>
+> This behavior will be done automatically within any namespace associated with an HPE Ezmeral Runtime tenant and if that tenant has the "Map Services To Gateway" enabled.
+However you can control this behavior by labelling the NodePort service, either to force or to prevent the port mapping on the gateway host.